nobodyscripts/LeafBlowerScript/Readme.md

 options to disable certain tabs, run the boss spammer in the background.
 PageUp: Added hotkey to hotkey.ahk for Bank (N)

+New PageDown: Leafton autotravel and crafter, go to leafton area and it'll start levels automatically and craft while waiting to restart.
+PageDown: Added hotkey to hotkey.ahk for Crafting (M)

 F6: Added setting BVBlockMythLeg to block start of mythical and legendary BV.
 F12: Updated font check images to resolve detection failure.